5 Ways To Overcome A Sales Setback And Build Resilience

 But even more damaging, is you also risk losing valuable people because they are not being developed to their full potential.

-So what is the answer to how do we make sure skills gained in the sales training are applied?
+So what is the answer?
+How do we make sure skills gained in the sales training are applied?

 Well, it’s DB-DD-MA.
 Define Before, Development During, Measurement After.